GLOSSO · THE BLOCKER THAT TEACHES

 Block Social Media Apps on Your iPhone — For Real This Time

-Glosso locks Instagram, TikTok, X, YouTube and any app you choose until you finish a 15-minute language lesson.
+I'm Glosso, a little creature that eats your screen time.
+I lock Instagram, TikTok, X, YouTube and any app you choose until you feed me a few words — 1 minute is enough.
 No willpower required — the only key is a completed vocabulary session.

-7-day free trial • No ads • Uses Apple Screen Time API
+Free · No ads · Uses Apple Screen Time API

 9 languages available